Is Esports a Sport?

 Why Should Esports Be Considered a Sport?

-Surprisingly, Esports players have a peak (or prime) spot in their careers, just like basketball, football, or tennis players.
+Surprisingly, players have a peak (or prime) spot in their careers, just like basketball, football, or tennis players.
 Do you know how footballers tend to peak between 25 and 30?
 Similar to basketball players?
-Well, studies have found that Esports players peak at around 25.
+Well, studies have found that players peak at around 25.
 It has been proven several times before, drawing references to peaks in other sports.

-Esports is similar to any other sport in its competitive nature.
+It is similar to any other sport in its competitive nature.
 And it’s not just the training or peaks.
-If you check how many pro teams are competing and how many significant tournaments are added to the calendar each year, you’ll see why it is Esports legitimate sport.
+If you check how many pro teams are competing and how many significant tournaments are added to the calendar each year, you’ll see why it is a legitimate sport.
 Some of them are worth millions of dollars and grant prestigious trophies that put them as high up as the Champions League or the NBA title in other circles.

 Why Should Esports Not Be Considered a Sport?

 Many believe in the central narratives of Esports being a sport, but many people think otherwise.
-The main argument in denying Esports as a sport is that it doesn’t involve any physical exertion.
+The main argument in denying it as a sport is that it doesn’t involve any physical exertion.
 It doesn’t require much in the way of fitness.
 No running or jumping is involved, and fairness and scoring are challenged.
-As such, Esports players can’t be called athletes.
+As such, players can’t be called athletes.

 There are two sides to the same coin regarding arguments on Esports being or not being a sport.
-Recognizing Esports as a sport will require careful consideration, as both should be thoroughly checked.
-Then there’s the argument many Esports pros believe – that it doesn’t need to be a sport because it transcends traditional sports.
+Recognizing it as a sport will require careful consideration, as both should be thoroughly checked.
+Then there’s the argument many pros believe – that it doesn’t need to be a sport because it transcends traditional sports.

 Esports Vs. Sports: Key Similarities \ Differences